Our best tips to promote your own music

 It’s always worth checking out any local blogs or radio shows you can pitch your new music to.
 Most press won’t cover new singles coming out, so don’t be disheartened when your track doesn’t get picked up.
 But some blogs might for instance still do music video premieres, and it’s always worth pitching to your local radio shows who might support your latest track.

 The day has come, your release is out!
 Make sure to dedicate a specific post to it on Instagram (pin this to your page), share the track via your IG stories and directly link your followers to the release on Spotify with the link sticker.
 Reshare any mentions on Instagram from people who are listening and sharing your track, feel free to really celebrate the fact it is out and remind your followers that it’s out.
-It’s OK to milk it on release day.
+It’s okay to milk it on release day.

 You can make your latest track your Artist Pick via Spotify for Artists, so anyone who visits your page is reminded that this track is new and it is out.
 Add your latest track to your discography playlist too and make sure it’s on top of the list.